 “Initial investigation” means a remedial action that consists of an investigation conducted under WAC 173-340-310.

-“Institutional control” means measures undertaken to limits or prohibits activities that may interfere with the integrity of an interim action or a cleanup action or result in exposure to hazardous substances at the site.
+“Institutional control” means a measure undertaken to limit or prohibit activities that may interfere with the integrity of an interim action or a cleanup action or result in exposure to hazardous substances at the site.
 An institutional control is a type of remedial action.
 For examples of institutional controls, see WAC 173-340-440(1).

 “Integrated risk information system” or “IRIS” means a database developed by the United States Environmental Protection Agency that provides a summary of information on hazard identification and dose-response assessment for specific hazardous substances.